 You might notice that the National Day ends at October 7, but we include the following week in this peak period.
 The transport networks are most crowded during the period from September 23 to October 7, though they are less crowded in the week following "the Golden Week", when hotels charge peak prices.

-As with Chinese National Day holiday, the Labor Day holiday period should be avoided when planning a tour of China in 2013 (and consider avoiding a similar period in future years).
+As with Chinese National Day holiday, the Labor Day holiday period should be avoided when planning a tour of China.

-Though the holiday only lasts three days (from April 29 to May 1 in 2013, from May 1 to May 3 in 2014), the tourist peak will last from April 26 to May 4.
+Though the holiday only lasts three days (typically May 1 to May 3), the tourist peak will last from April 26 to May 4.
 The crowds at attractions, high travel costs, long waiting times, and busy transportation during this period may make your tour to China frustrating.

 In China there is a period of time with congested transportation everywhere, especially in Beijing, Shanghai, Guangzhou, Shenzhen, and other big tourist cities — this is the Spring Festival rush.

 The Spring Festival rush lasts 40 days.
 However, there are five days that are recommended for traveling between domestic cities during these 40 days: the first five days of the new year (February 20 – 24 in 2015).
 During these days, most Chinese people will stay at home for family time and the Spring Festival celebration, which lightens the pressure on transportation and presents you with possiblely easier-than-usual travel conditions.
 Remember that cheap flight tickets are available during these five days!

 In 2015 one of the most congested period on China's transport will be February 4 – February 19, when people are homeward bound.
 Another busy time will be February 25 – March 15, when millions of migrant workers and college students rush back to their work places and colleges.
 So traveling in China during these periods is likely to be challenge.